AminaAzzmouri/skillfolio-backend/README.md

 | Update    | `PUT/PATCH` | `/api/goals/{id}/` | JSON                                |                                              |
 | Delete    | `DELETE`    | `/api/goals/{id}/` | —                                   |                                              |

 ---

+## 📖 API Documentation (Swagger / drf-yasg)

+1. What we already have:
+     * /api/docs/ → interactive API docs.
+       Lists all endpoints (certificates, projects, goals, auth, analytics, logout).

+     * You can try requests directly from the browser by pasting Bearer <ACCESS_TOKEN> into the “Authorize” button.

+     * /api/schema/ → machine-readable OpenAPI JSON spec (useful for frontend integration and API clients).

+2. What extra annotations could add:
+Currently, Swagger auto-generates docs from ViewSets and serializers.
+If we add @swagger_auto_schema decorators, we can:

+     * Group endpoints with tags → e.g., put login/logout/register under Auth.

+     * Add descriptions → clear human-friendly explanations for each operation.

+     * Customize schemas → define exact input/output when auto-detection is imperfect.

+Example:
+     @swagger_auto_schema(
+    tags=["Auth"],
+    operation_description="Login with email + password.
+Returns access and refresh JWT tokens."
+     )
+     def post(self, request, *args, **kwargs):
+     ...

+3. Why this matters

+     * Frontend devs & testers → instantly know what each endpoint expects.
+     * Contributors → clearer reference if the API is ever made public.
+     * Future me → easy reminder of inputs/outputs after a break.

+✅ In short:
+ /api/docs/ already works well.
+ Adding annotations is optional, but makes the docs prettier, grouped, and self-explanatory.

+---

 ## 🔍 Quick cURL Examples: